davidbecker6081/ConnectME/README.md

 ## Overview
-This was my personal project for module 3.
+This was my personal project for module 3 at Turing School of Software and Design.
 I wanted to create an application that streamlined a few functionalities that Facebook already provided, but in a rather user-unfriendly way.
 The goal was to create a platform to search friends in a particular location and then message one particular friend or a group of friends in one location.
 A user should be able to login and logout, send and store messages to and from friends, and eventually, store groups of friends in particular locations.
 In this project, I implemented Firebase OAuth and database, used the Facebook Graph API, and tested with Enzyme/Jest.

 ## Stack: